sysprog21/rv32emu/docs/syscall.md

 The submission entry is structured similarly to an event entry, with a 32-bit type field and an associated dynamic-sized value buffer whose width depends on the type of submission.

 * `RELATIVE_MODE_SUBMISSION`: Enable or disable the mouse relative mode.
-If the mouse relative mode is enabled, the mouse cursor is wrapped within the window border, it's associated with an 8-bit wide boolean value that indicates whether the relative mouse mode should be enbled.
+If the mouse relative mode is enabled, the mouse cursor is wrapped within the window border, it's associated with an 8-bit wide boolean value that indicates whether the relative mouse mode should be enabled.
 * `WINDOW_TITLE_SUBMISSION`: Change the title of the SDL window.
 If the title is not specified, it will be `rv32emu` by default.

-### `control_audio` - control the behavior of music and sound effect(sfx)
+### `control_audio` - Control the behavior of music and sound effects (SFX)

 **system call number**: `0xD00D`

 **synopsis**: `void control_audio(int request)`

-The application must prepare the sound data and then give the address of the sound data to register `a1`, the volume of the music to register `a2` (if necessary), and looping to register `a3` (if necessary).  in order to ask the emulator to perform some sound operations.
+The application must prepare the sound data and then pass the address of the sound data in register `a1`, the volume of the music to register `a2` (if necessary), and looping to register `a3` (if necessary) in order to ask the emulator to perform some sound operations.
 The request will be processed as soon as possible.
 Three different sorts of requests exist:
 * `PLAY_MUSIC`: Play the music.
 If any music is currently playing, it will be changed to something new.
 In order to avoid blocking on the main thread, the music is played by a new thread.
 * `STOP_MUSIC`: Halt the music.
 * `SET_MUSIC_VOLUME`: If necessary, adjust the music level at some point.